Australian Industrial Chemicals Introduction Scheme (AICIS) Regulatory Services

 Using our extensive regulatory and scientific expertise, Intertek can help successfully guide your novel substances to Australia through the new AICIS process.

 In May of 2015, the Australian Government announced its intention to implement reforms to the way in which industrial chemicals are regulated.
-The reforms are intended to streamline the process of assessing industrial chemicals to reduce the regulatory burden and to make regulatory effort more proportionate to risk.
+The reforms streamline the process of assessing industrial chemicals to reduce the regulatory burden and to make regulatory effort more proportionate to risk.

 The legislation is contained primarily in the Industrial Chemicals Act 2019 (the Primary Act), the Industrial Chemicals (General) Rules and the Industrial Chemicals Categorisation Guidelines.
-The Industrial Chemicals Act which was passed by Parliament in February of 2019 and which received Royal Assent in March of 2019, creates a new framework for the regulation of imported or manufactured industrial chemicals.
-The new scheme referred to as the Australian Industrial Chemicals Introduction Scheme or AICIS replaces the current National Industrial Chemicals Notification and Assessment Scheme, currently referred to as NICNAS on July 1, 2020.
+The Industrial Chemicals Act which was passed by Parliament in February of 2019 and received Royal Assent in March of 2019, creating a new framework for the regulation of imported and manufactured industrial chemicals.
+The new scheme referred to as the Australian Industrial Chemicals Introduction Scheme or AICIS replaced the National Industrial Chemicals Notification and Assessment Scheme, referred to as NICNAS on July 1, 2020.

 Intertek helps chemical product importers, manufacturers and end users navigate the complexities of the AICIS.
 Our chemicals team has extensive expertise, experience and industrial knowledge allowing us to understand our client’s business needs, anticipate any compliance challenges and to develop a strategic path forward enabling companies to save time and money.